What to Do if Your Child Was Hurt in a Car Accident

 How the legal system applies to car accidents involving children

-Texas law gives children the same legal recourse as adults, but it prohibits them from entering contracts, which means they can’t directly hire an attorney.
-When a minor child is involved in a car accident, their parent or legal guardian is generally able to bring a legal case on their behalf.
+After a car accident, for a child, compensation is determined mostly the same way it is for an adult.
+However, Texas law generally prohibits minors from entering contracts, which means they can’t directly hire an attorney.
+Therefore, if your son was hurt in a car accident or your daughter was injured in a collision, you, the parent or legal guardian, are generally able to bring a legal case on behalf of the child.
 Texas law also allows minor children who do not have a legal guardian to be represented by a “next friend” in court.

-Another way the law differs when the victim is a child is the statute of limitations – the legal time limit to file a lawsuit.
+The statute of limitations – the legal time limit to file a lawsuit, differs when the victim is a child.
 In Texas, the statute of limitations is generally two years from the date of the injury.
 However, when the victim is under 18, the deadline is tolled (paused) until their 18th birthday.
 This means a child injured in a car accident generally has until their 20th birthday to file a lawsuit.

 That said, this deadline only applies to the child’s own expenses, not their adult parent or guardian’s expenses.
 For example, if you paid your child’s medical bills, those are your damages, not your child’s, so you only have two years to file a lawsuit to recover those damages.